fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 * `set_other_data` - replaces the other data associated with the key;
 * `total_depth` - returns the number of probes needed to address all the entries in the map;
-* `valid_key` - returns a logical flag indicating whether the key is defined in the map.

 The type's definition is below: